 - From the third generation cast.

 - In the Ridonculous Race, there's Kitty, who's a sweet, innocent, Genki Girl who wants to live life to the fullest.

-- A mislead witch named Draggle from My Little Pony: The Movie also qualifies, because of how pityable she is.
+- A mislead witch named Draggle from My Little Pony: The Movie, because of how pityable she is.